Pam Iorio: Career

 In 1985, at the age of 26, she became the youngest person ever elected to the Hillsborough County Commission.
-For a decade before her successful run for mayor, she served as Supervisor of Elections for Hillsborough County.
+She was elected Hillsborough County Supervisor of Elections in 1992, and was sworn in on January 5, 1993.
 During the 2000 presidential election recount, she was the president of the State Association of County Elections Supervisors propelling her into the role of spokesperson.
 In 2001, her account of the white supremacist White Municipal Party was published in The Florida Historical Quarterly.
+She resigned in 2003 to campaign for mayor of Tampa.

 On April 1, 2003, she was sworn in as Mayor of Tampa, becoming the second woman to hold the office.
 Her first term dealt largely with re-energizing the downtown area, as well as the economic revitalization of Tampa’s most neglected neighborhoods.
 Iorio was also a big supporter of the arts, working to make Tampa a major arts center in the South.
 Iorio has also been credited with a sharp drop in drug trafficking in the city limits and a significant drop in major crimes.
 In her second term, Iorio advocated for improved mass transit, favoring a multi-modal plan which included a light rail system.
 While mayor, Tampa hosted a Super Bowl and successfully attracted the 2012 Republican National Convention.